-These gluten free Nutella monster cookies are like a cross between a nut butter cookie and an oatmeal cookie.
+These Nutella monster cookies are like a cross between a nut butter cookie and an oatmeal cookie.
 Made with Nutella instead of the traditional peanut butter, they're a truly special treat.

-Classic monster cookies are naturally gluten free (yay!), made with peanut butter and quick-cooking oats, and no flour.
-They're big and chewy and packed chocolate chips and M&Ms. But if you’ve ever tried making them, you know that they don’t hold together all that well.
+Classic monster cookies are naturally gluten free (yay!), made with peanut butter and oats, and no traditional flour.
+They're big, thick, and chewy and packed chocolate chips and M&Ms (which are gluten free in the U.S.).

 Nutella is a nut butter hazelnut spread, but it simply doesn't behave in baking the same way that peanut butter does.
 It's a much thinner, even stickier spread.

 The major difference in constitution between peanut butter and Nutella is that Nutella has a lot more sugar than even the most sugary jar of peanut butter.
 Sometimes, I can simply cut back on the sugar in a peanut butter recipe, and everything works out quite well.
 Like it did with our 3-ingredient Nutella brownies.

 Other times, it just doesn't work—like here.
 Instead, I had to add more oat flour, use granulated instead of brown sugar, and cut down on the sugar overall.